lopez05656/ElevenMT-Unported/README.md

 Material Theme for LineageOS Eleven (Port).
-This app works from Android 8.x Oreo to Android 11 Red Velvet Cake so far
+This app works from Android 8.x Oreo to Android 12 Snow Cone so far
 ---------------------------------------------------------------------------------------------------------------------
 Note: This app respects Dark Theme on Android 10 Queen Cake!